erigontech/erigon/docs/programmers_guide/witness_format.md

 ### `OpEmptyRoot`

+puts empty trie root to on the stack

 format: `OpEmptyRoot`

 encoded as `[ 0x06 ]`

 ### `OpHash`

+puts a single hash on the stack

 format: `OpHash hash:[32]byte`

 encoded as `[ 0x03 hash_byte_1 ... hash_byte_32 ]`

 ### `OpBranch`

+pops N values from the stack and adds them as the children; pushes the result to the stack; N is the number of 1's in the *mask* field.

 format: `OpBranch mask:uint32`